AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/journey-orchestration-external-weather-api-sms.md

 ---
-title: Journey Orchestration - External Weather API, SMS Action & more
+title: Adobe Journey Optimizer - External Weather API, SMS Action & more
-description: Journey Orchestration - External Weather API, SMS Action & more
+description: Adobe Journey Optimizer - External Weather API, SMS Action & more
 kt: 5342
 audience: Data Engineer, Data Architect, Orchestration Engineer, Marketer
 doc-type: tutorial
 activity: develop
 exl-id: 7b9440bc-d14b-43fb-83ad-b0fefabea863
 ---
-# 12. Journey Orchestration - External Weather API, SMS Action & more
+# 12. Adobe Journey Optimizer: External data sources and custom actions

 **Author: [Wouter Van Geluwe](https://www.linkedin.com/in/woutervangeluwe/)**

-In this module, you'll use Journey Orchestration to listen to customer behavior, both online and offline, and respond to it in an intelligent, contextual and real-time way.
-You've already had an initial hands-on experience with Journey Orchestration in Module 6.
+In this module, you'll use Adobe Journey Optimizer to listen to customer behavior, both online and offline, and respond to it in an intelligent, contextual and real-time way.
+You've already had an initial hands-on experience with Adobe Journey Optimizer in Module 6.
 In this exercise, you'll go a bit deeper and explore a more advanced use case whereby external data sources are used as part of a journey.

 ## Learning Objectives

-- Learn how to create events, external data sources and journeys in Journey Orchestration
+- Learn how to create events, external data sources and journeys in Adobe Journey Optimizer
 - Learn how to consume weather information from the Open Weather API
-- Learn how to use custom action destinations like Twilio and Slack from Journey Orchestration
+- Learn how to use custom action destinations like Twilio and Slack from Adobe Journey Optimizer

 ## Prerequisites

 - Access to Adobe Experience Platform: [https://experience.adobe.com/platform](https://experience.adobe.com/platform)
-- Access to Journey Orchestration
+- Access to Adobe Journey Optimizer
 - Access to the Open Weather API
 - Access to Twilio